 To understand key trends, Download Sample Report

 The increasing passenger traffic in the Asia-Pacific region is propelling the procurement of new aircraft by the airlines and aircraft operators in the region.
-Major airlines in the region like China Eastern Airlines, China Southern Airlines, Air China, Indigo, Korean Air, and All Nippon Airways among others have huge aircraft orders, which are planned to be delivered during the forecast period.
-Also, according to Boeing, there will be demand for more than 244,000 pilots by 2039 in the Asia-Pacific region during the 2021-2040 period, with a demand for 124,000 pilots demand from China alone.
+Major airlines in the region, like China Eastern Airlines, China Southern Airlines, Air China, Indigo, Korean Air, and All Nippon Airways, have huge aircraft orders, which are planned to be delivered during the forecast period.
+Also, according to Boeing, there will be demand for more than 244,000 pilots by 2039 in the Asia-Pacific region during the 2021-2040 period, with a demand for 124,000 pilots from China alone.
 Similarly, to increase the pilot training capacity in India, ALSIM was awarded a contract by the Airports Authority of India (AAI) in February 2021, to deliver three Flight Simulator Training Device (FSTD) simulators of EASA Flight Navigation and Procedure Trainer (FNPT) Multi Crew Coordination (MCC) level II types for single-aisle aircraft.
 The three FNPT II simulators are scheduled to enter service by the end of 2021 and early 2022 at its training centers, namely, CATC Prayagraj, HTC Hyderabad, and NIATAM Gondia.
 Also, major countries in the region are accelerating their human space exploration programs.
-For instance, China is currently working to build its new space station that is expected to be completed by 2022 and conduct deep-space human spaceflight by the 2030s.
+For instance, China is currently working to build its new space station, which is expected to be completed by 2022 and conduct deep-space human spaceflight by 2030.
 Such human space exploration plans are anticipated to propel the demand for space simulation and training solutions during the forecast period.

 To understand geography trends, Download Sample Report